 Green Beans with Tomatoes

-I love these Braised Green Beans with Tomatoes, Olives, and Capers, and this is a delicious way to use garden beans that need to be picked!
+I love these flavorful braised Green Beans with Tomatoes that are flavored with olives and capers, and this is a delicious way to use garden beans!

 Although I love having a garden where I can grow a lot of my own vegetables, keeping up with garden vegetables can be a challenge, and if you’re not diligent vegetables quickly grow too big.
 Green beans are the plant I’d have the hardest time with; they come on so quickly that often when I picked them I’d find a bunch of over-sized green beans.